Prep football: Senior, Western Dubuque, Ed-Co advance to playoffs

 Davenport North was one of the two 6-3 teams to miss the 4A playoffs in favor of the Rams.
 Senior beat the Wildcats, 28-15, in Week 2.

+“I don’t think anybody really knows how the RPI is going to go,” Ploessl said.
+“We had a hard schedule.
+We knew we had one of the tougher schedules.
+We were the beneficiary of some teams on our schedule having great seasons.
+I’m sure Davenport North is awfully disappointed, them being 6-3 and us being 5-4 and they didn’t get in.
+But we did beat them.”

-Class 3A No. 1-ranked Western Dubuque, which capped just the second undefeated regular season in program history with a 49-13 home win over Maquoketa on Friday, earned the No. 2 seed in Class 3A and will host No. 13 Washington (7-2) in the first round of the 3A playoffs.
+Class 3A No. 1-ranked Western Dubuque, which capped just the second undefeated regular season in program history with a 49-13 home win over Maquoketa on Friday, earned the No. 2 seed in Class 3A and will host the No. 13 Washington Demons (7-2) in the first round.

 The Bobcats are hosting a playoff game for the first time since 2001, when they won the 3A title.
 WD, last year’s 3A state runner-up, is in the playoffs for the 15th time in program history and the seventh time since 2011.